-Note: The Wisconsin DNR is currently approving new virtual, live webinar trainings but is not approving new self-paced, anytime online trainings at this time.
-For questions please contact DNROpCert@wisconsin.gov.
+Note: The Wisconsin DNR is currently accepting applications for virtual, live webinar trainings as well as new self-paced, on-demand pre-recorded online trainings.
+For questions, please contact DNROpCert@wisconsin.gov.

-The training contact will receive an email within 14 days stating whether the training has been approved or denied for credits.
+The training contact will receive an email within 10 business days of submittal of your application stating whether training has been approved or denied for credits.
 If approved, the email will indicate the number of credits granted and for which certification type(s), the Training Approval ID, and the training approval expiration date.